YaraMasoed/EGYGO/README.md

 # EGYGO
-A travel guide website in engypt
+A travel guide website in egypt